sciZer0/7/v/README.md

 the Worldcoin project might collect Public Addresses of billions of unique people in just some years.

-The collected Public Addresses will be absolutely-good for making various token-airdrops.
+The collected Public Addresses will also be absolutely-good for making various token-airdrops.

 Essentially, the project creates the biggest-ever, global, user base — also, a global distribution system for everything.